-- 2. Encouraging sustainable participation through creating support networks and resources - 3.
+- Improving individual and community health and wellbeing through increasing the number of physical activities available along with endorsing, promoting and supporting new and existing providers - 2.
+Encouraging sustainable participation through creating support networks and resources - 3.
 Increasing the knowledge of the benefits, and importance of physical activity, through community advocacy - 4.
-Developing and utilising an innovative, practice informed, evidence based, preventative health care model - 5.
-Reducing inequity in our community through focusing programs towards those in our community who are the most vulnerable, with the highest level of need, and who may not have otherwise participated - 6.
+Developing and utilising an innovative evidence based, preventative health care model - 5.
+Reducing inequity in our community through focusing programs towards those in our community who are the most vulnerable, with the highest level of need, and who may not have otherwise participate - 6.
 Empowering people and communities through providing employment, training and leadership opportunities - 7.
 Decreasing social and geographical barriers through encouraging inclusive participation - 8.
-Providing opportunities for evaluation and research into preventive health care - Providing a strong return on investment through seeking to securing health for the long term by keeping people out of hospitals thus reducing the burden on the health budget and the individual cost of living - 10.
+Providing opportunities for evaluation and research into preventive health care - 9.
+Providing a strong return on investment through seeking to securing health for the long term by keeping people out of hospitals thus reducing the burden on the health budget and the individual cost of living - 10.
 Contributing to the vision and goals of Tasmania's Plan for Physical Activity 2011-2021 as well as many other Federal, State and Local Government, NGO and University plans and policies in the areas of preventive health care, employment, cost of living and access to services, children and youth, sustainability, community engagement, and social inclusion - 11.
 Providing a framework that can be adapted to meet the needs of other communities